Kimberly Clarice Aiken: Miss America 1994

 Aiken has made numerous television appearances and was once recognized by People Magazine as one of the "Fifty Most Beautiful People in the World".

 Education and career

 She was initiated as a member of Delta Sigma Theta sorority at Epsilon Tau chapter.
 After graduating from New York University, Aiken pursued a career in public accounting with Ernst & Young LLP, one of the Big Four accounting firms.
-Today, she is an image consultant and motivational speaker.
-A professional speaker for nearly ten years, she entertains and inspires audiences with her programs, using her varied experiences and sharing stories of overcoming obstacles, such as brain surgery.
+She then became an image consultant and motivational speaker, using her varied experiences and sharing stories of overcoming obstacles, such as brain surgery.
 She is also a regular columnist for Pageantry Magazine.

 Personal life

 She is the daughter of Valerie and Charles Aiken of Columbia, South Carolina.
 She is founder for the HERO Foundation.
 She married Haven Cockerham in 1998 and has two children.